spontoreau/jinject/README.md

 ## Getting start

-Actual, the container can only resolve object dependency.
+Actual, the container can only resolve object dependencies.
-You must declare dependencies to inject as an inline object :
+You must declare dependencies to inject as inline object :

 ```js
 var Dependency = {